 Provision for Opting Out

-Under the Education Act 1994, Students of University of Staffordshire have the right not to be members of the Students’ Union
+Under the Education Act 1994, Students of University of Staffordshire have the right not to be members of the Students’ Union.

 Students that have opted out of membership may not take part in the government, policy making or representation activities of the union.